rueeazy/odinbook/README.md

 This project is part of The Odin Project's Full Stack Ruby on Rails Curriculum. [https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project]

+The final project can be viewed here [https://top-odinbook.herokuapp.com/u/sign_in]

 The project will serve to showcase and practice understanding of
 - building new rails applications
 - modelling data